lino-framework/book/docs/specs/noi/tickets.rst

 ========== =============================================================== ==========
 <BLANKLINE>

-Note that the above table shows no state change actions in the Workflow column because it is being requested by anonymous.
-For an authenticated developer it looks like this:
+Note that the above table shows no state change actions in the `Workflow` column.
+That's because in this doctest it is being requested by anonymous.
+For an authenticated developer it looks like
+this:

 >>> rt.login('luc').show(tickets.TicketsBySite, welket, nosummary=True)
 ... #doctest: -REPORT_UDIFF -SKIP